CME resources for Continuous Certification Program

 EDUCATIONAL REQUIREMENT ALIGNED WITH TRACER PROCEDURE

 One approved eductional activity is required with each tracer procedure.
-The educational activity can be completed within three years of completing the tracer procedure.
-Therefore, diplomates who are attending a society meeting which offers Continuing Certification courses before activities are required in years 3 and 6 of the 10-year certification cycle will satisfy the requirement as long as the course is completed within the three years prior to the December 1st deadline and aligned with the completed tracer procedure.
-Approved articles are also available.
+The educational activity can be completed within three years of completing the tracer procedure as long as it is completed prior to the December 1st deadline.

-Review the following for a complete list of approved activities: ABPS-approved Educational Activities aligned with Tracer Procedures
+Review the following for a complete list of approved articles: ABPS-approved Educational Activities aligned with Tracer Procedures